afzalansari028/go-queue/README.md

 ====================================
 Queue is a linear data structure which follows the FIFO(First In First Out) policy.
 You can remove an element from front side and insert from rear side.

-This library an implementation of a circular queue.
+This library is an implementation of a circular queue.

 ## Time Complexity of operations
 Enqueue() : O(1)